 Three years on from the release of the final report of the Royal Commission into the Management of Police Informants, I am pleased to provide my third progress report to Parliament.

 Under the Police Informants Royal Commission Implementation Monitor Act 2021 (Implementation Monitor Act), I am required to provide my report to Parliament by 30 November each year.

 Since the Commission delivered its final report on 30 November 2020, the Victorian Government has been working hard to achieve its commitment to deliver each of the recommendations directed to it, and to support the delivery of all the Commission’s 111 recommendations.

 As I outlined in my previous report, government’s approach to implementing the Commission’s recommendations has been informed by engagement with the community on issues of public importance.
-This has included significant public and community consultation in relation to the systemic review of police oversight and legislative recommendations.
+This has included significant community consultation in relation to the systemic review of police oversight and legislative recommendations.

 Significant delivery of recommendations has been achieved in the reporting period and an impressive program of work is well underway to finalise delivery of the Commission’s remaining recommendations.
 I thank all those involved in this important work.

 Jaclyn Symes MP